 The building is a one-story masonry building with a wood framed roof that was constructed circa 1972.
 It is rectangular in plan and has a rectangular shaped open courtyard at its center.
 The building has an overall height of approximately 19 feet at the top of its mansard roof while the perimeter masonry walls are approximately 11 feet tall where they meet the roof framing.
 It is founded on a level pad elevated several feet above the surrounding grade with the utilities such as gas located below grade to the west.
-There is an OCWD Administrative building connected via the lobby structure that extends to the south of the MWDOC building.
-The building is partitioned into offices, conference rooms, kitchen, storage and mechanical equipment areas; a separate lobby structure extends from the south side of the building.
+There is an OCWD Administrative building is partitioned into offices, conference rooms, kitchen, storage and mechanical equipment areas; a separate lobby structure extends from the south side of the building.